google api crux cwv

 Record Successful CWV Data

-We’ll now simply move the data from the storage variables to our dataframe and lastly, export the dataframe to CSV where you can import to Google Sheets for more analysis.
+We’ll now simply move the data from the storage variables to our dataframe and lastly, export the dataframe to CSV where you can import it to Google Sheets for more analysis.

 df["lcp"] = lcp